MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

    permutation: (bool)
      If True, enables permutation mode; otherwise, uses standard factor crossing.
    base_simulation: (str)
-   The base simulation name to use for the experiment, if None the base simulation is selected from available simulations
+      The base simulation name to use for the experiment.
+If None, the base simulation is selected from the available simulations

    Side Effects:
    ____________
        Replaces any existing ExperimentManager node with a new configuration.
        Clones the base simulation and adds it under the experiment.
+       Never mind, though all this edits are made on a cloned model.

    Examples::